mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 ---
 title: "Aardvark'd: The Fog Creek Documentary, 18 Years Later"
-date: 2023-07-17T07:19:27-04:00
+date: 2023-08-25T00:00:00-04:00
 ---

-I recently discovered that _Aardvark'd: 12 Weeks with Geeks_, the 2005 documentary about Fog Creek's internship program is [now available for free on YouTube](https://www.youtube.com/watch?v=YbrkZ07LKbk).
+_Aardvark'd: 12 Weeks with Geeks_, the 2005 documentary about Fog Creek's internship program was recently [published for free on YouTube](https://www.youtube.com/watch?v=YbrkZ07LKbk).

 At the time of this writing, it has 41 views, which is surprisingly low for a movie that features early interviews with many people who would go on to much greater fame and success, such as: